How Christina Milian Reclaimed Her Confidence After Overcoming Postpartum Hair Loss

 Courtesy of Christina Milian

-Although she hasn't experienced the shedding after welcoming her new son, Kenna, with her husband Matt Pokora, Christina has decided to take a more proactive approach by incorporating a few products into her beauty arsenal.
+Although she hasn't experienced the shedding since welcoming her new son, Kenna, with her husband Matt Pokora, Christina has decided to take a more proactive approach by incorporating a few products into her beauty arsenal.

-Christina has teamed up with Nioxin 5, an expert-hair loss brand, as a step towards prevention.
+Christina has teamed up with Nioxin 5, an expert hair loss brand, as a step towards prevention.
 Her current routine includes the Nioxin System Kit 5, which comes equipped with a Cleanser Shampoo, Scalp Therapy Conditioner, and Scalp & Hair Treatment with niacinamide and peppermint oil as key ingredients.

 If you experience postpartum hair loss, it's important to know that you are not alone.
 While on a recent panel, dermatologist Dr. Mona Gohara shared that the shedding process is as natural as the birth that led to it.
 "Postpartum hair loss is our body's response to the physiological and emotional stress of giving birth.
 Our hair typically goes through a growth and shedding cycle, but after you have a baby, the hair shedding phase out-paces the growing phase, so we experience excessive hair shedding."